Jay1chand/image_to_textgeneration_ml_torchvision/README.md

 The dataset used for this project can be checked at https://www.kaggle.com/datasets/shadabhussain/flickr8k The captions are already available at captions.txt This project enables us to generate few meaningful lines from given image.
+The torch vision library of python is used in this project.